solana-bot-service/Solana-Bot-Service/README.md

-# Welcome to Telegram Bot Service🚀
+# Welcome to Solana Bot Service🚀

 We are excited to introduce our comprehensive Solana Bot Services designed to empower traders, investors, and blockchain enthusiasts with the most advanced, high-performance tools on the market.
 Our suite of cutting-edge solutions ensures you stay ahead in the fast-paced world of cryptocurrency trading.